 “Fix Your Eyes” A free Bible study journal for busy moms: This printable Bible journal provides an easy system and journal pages to make sure you have an intentional plan each time you open the Word.
 The journal is free to The Mundane Moments subscribers.

-Redeeming Routines: Mobile guides that make Scripture meditation doable for busy moms.
+Redeeming Routines: Portable guides that make Scripture meditation doable for busy moms.
 These guides allow you to listen to the Word, think deeply on it, spend time in prayer, and consider how to apply the passage – all while going about your daily routines!

 Bible Studies from the Daily Grace Co: The Daily Grace Co makes beautiful Bible studies, journals, and other tools to help you dig into the Word